INDIGENOUS PEOPLE IN THE HISTORY OF BRAZIL

 History at PUC-SP.
 He has a degree in History from UFMG, with a post-graduation lato sensu (specialization) in History and Historiography of the Amazon, from Unifap (2000).
 He is currently an effective professor at the Federal Institute of Bahia (IFBA).
 He is the author of articles and books on the indigenous theme.

 Professor Juciene Ricarte (UFCG) talks about "Reflecting on Historical Sources and interdisciplinary dialogues about indigenous peoples in research and teaching history".
 She has a degree in History from UEPB (1993), a master’s in history of Brazil from UFPE (1996), a PhD in History from UFPE and a Post-Doctorate from Universidade Nova de Lisboa.
 She is currently Associate Professor II and Professor of the Graduate Program in History at UFCG.
 Correspondent Researcher for eight years at the Humanities Center (CHAM), Universidade

 Nova de Lisboa.
 He has experience in the field of History, with an emphasis on the History of Colonial, Imperial Brazil, Ethnic Studies and Environmental History.

 Giovani José da Silva

-Participation of Rubens Valente (UOL), Carlos Trinidad (CHAM / UNL), Vincent Carelli (anthropologist and filmmaker).
+Debate with the participation of Rubens Valente (UOL), Carlos Trinidad (CHAM/UNL) and Vincent Carelli (anthropologist and filmmaker).